-I am speaking on seasonal trends and how they affect SEO and hence content marketing strategy at Pubcon this year.
+I spoke on seasonal trends and how they affect SEO and hence content marketing strategy at Pubcon last year.
 While preparing my deck, I decided to create a list of resources here to make it easier for Pubcon visitors to get a neat overview of everything they need to get this content strategy in action.

 This may turn out to be a useful reading for this blog visitors too, so everyone wins!

 If you want to receive my full presentation, subscribe here: